robertopauletto/javascript/README.md

   <a name="objects--prototype-builtins"></a>
   - [3.7](#objects--prototype-builtins) Do not call `Object.prototype` methods directly, such as `hasOwnProperty`, `propertyIsEnumerable`, and `isPrototypeOf`. eslint: [`no-prototype-builtins`](https://eslint.org/docs/rules/no-prototype-builtins)

-    > Why?
+    > Perchè?
 These methods may be shadowed by properties on the object in question - consider `{ hasOwnProperty: false }` - or, the object may be a null object (`Object.create(null)`).

     ```javascript
-    // bad
+    // male
     console.log(object.hasOwnProperty(key));

-    // good
+    // bene
     console.log(Object.prototype.hasOwnProperty.call(object, key));

     // best